KSC-mygit/Udacity-DataScience-Nanodegree-Capstone/README.md

  * math

+## Further Reference
+For more information on my analysis please read the accompanying blogpost on Medium which can be found at the following link:

 ## Acknowledgements
 Special thanks to Yahoo Finance for the free API that allows for easy download of the stock price data used in this analysis